 3.1.1 Sampling efficiency

-Understanding how insect communities respond to fire exclusion is crucial for biodiversity conservation.
-Our study provides a baselines data across three different vegetation types.
+Understanding how insect communities respond to fire exclusion is important for biodiversity conservation.
+Our study provides a baseline across three different vegetation types.
 The evaluation of sampling efficiency using sampling coverage (more than 80%) and species accumulation curves revealed that overall, the effectiveness of our sampling is acceptable.
-Considering each habitat type, sampling coverage ranked between 51% and 93% (Table 1).
-The species accumulation curves which provide sampling completeness and habitat quality showed an asymptotic trend with consistent increase in species with each additional trap for all habitats combined (Figure 2A).
-The same trend was observed for Burned Savanna and Unburned Savanna (Figure 2B & 2D), except for Gallery Forest where we found an important gap of 38 species between the observed and Chao 2 estimated species richness.
+Considering each habitat type, the sampling coverage ranked between 51% and 93% (Table 1).
+The species accumulation curves, which provide sampling completeness and habitat quality, showed an asymptotic trend with a consistent increase in species with each additional trap for all habitats combined (Figure 2A).
+The same trend was observed for Burned Savanna and Unburned Savanna (Figure 2B & 2D).
+However, for Gallery Forest, we found an important gap of 38 species between the observed and Chao 2 estimated species richness.

 Table 1.
 Metrics of sampling effort in the three habitat types.
 Gallery Forest = FoGa; Burned Savanna= SaBr; and Unburned Savanna = SaPro